Skip to main navigation Skip to main content

 Southampton Cultural Data Observatory

-This report outlines and reflects on the University of Southampton’s collaboration with diverse sectors across Southampton to create a cultural data observatory.
+This report outlines and reflects on the collaboration between the University of Southampton and diverse range of sectors across Southampton to create a cultural data observatory.

 From Observing to Understanding the Observatory

-Explore how Neighbouring Data’s trilogy—Opening, Understanding, and Transforming the Observatory—reimagines how qualitative data is generated, connected, and used in place-based decision-making.
-From analysing twenty data observatories to co-developing creative prototypes, the series traces a shift from mapping existing systems to building new ways of seeing and sharing local insight.
+Explore how Neighbouring Data’s three reports—Opening, Understanding, and Transforming the Observatory—reimagines how qualitative data is generated, connected, and used in place-based decision-making.
+From analysing twenty data observatories to co-developing creative prototypes, the series traces a shift from mapping existing systems to building new ways of seeing and sharing local insights.

 lausanne in the classroom